Dryopteris marginalis

 Mid-Atlantic bloom time: June - September

 Marginal Wood Fern is evergreen, which makes it easier to find and identify in the winter.
 It grows from a clump and may have dead fronds accumulated under it.
 Marginal Wood Fern's stipes are about 1/4 the length of the frond and are covered in bright golden scales; the basal pinnules are longer than adjacent pinnules.
-Its sori (spore structures) are near the margins of its segments.
+Its sori are near the margins of its segments.

 Key ID features: